unixhead/pyModbusScanner/README.md

 Fire it up, enter IP/port for modbus service, click "test connection" and verify that the status indicator goes green and says "Connected".
 Then enter max/min values for either coils, registers or input registers and hit the relevant "scan" button, results should appear in the box beneath.

-Debug info gets dumped into the console so if it goes wrong hten there may be some hints in the terminal you launched it from.
+Debug info gets dumped into the console so if it goes wrong then there may be some hints in the terminal you launched it from.

 License is Beerware